Forensic Psychologist Career (Salary + Duties + Interviews)

 • Insurance companies

 State and local governments are often looking for people to fit this position.
-But you do not have to work with criminal law in order to fulfill your duties.
+But you do not have to work with criminal law to fulfill your duties.
 A large company may hire a forensic psychologist to assess whether someone can go back to their position after a traumatic experience, including or not including time in prison.

-Interviews from a Forensic Psychologist
+Interviews with a Forensic Psychologist

 Want to hear from a forensic psychologist about their journey?
 Read this interview with Katherine Ramsland, a forensic psychologist and author.
 You can also watch a few interviews with forensic psychologists on YouTube, here is one: